MatanBobi/testing-library-docs/docs/guide-disappearance.md

 ## Waiting for appearance

-If you need to wait for an element to appear, the [async wait utilities][async-api] allow you to wait for an assertion to be satisfied before proceeding.
+If you need to wait for an element to appear, the [async utilities](universal-api-async#waitfor) allow you to wait for an assertion to be satisfied before proceeding.
 The wait utilities retry until the query passes or times out.

 ```jsx
 test('movie title appears', async () => {